devpies/client-events/README.md

 ## How it works

-Devpie Client's event data model is exported as command and event enums, and message interfaces, to enable easy lookup of the available identifiers in the system.
+Client's event data model is exported as command and event enums, and message interfaces, to enable easy lookup of the available identifiers in the system.

 ```typescript
 import { Commands, Events } from "@devpie/client-events";